frovedis/frovedis/doc/tutorial/tutorial.md

     auto m = frovedis::make_crs_matrix_loadbinary<double>("./data_binary");

 To load the data as double, `<double>` is given as the template parameter.
-Here, `data_binary` is a directory that contains 4 files: nums, val, idx, and off.
+Here, `data_binary` is a directory that contains 5 files: nums, val, idx, off, and type.
 The contents of nums is two lines of text, num_row and num_col.
 In this case,

     6